AFSCME retirees urge investigation of DOGE

 • No independent oversight — No special counsel, no binding IG investigation, no congressional subpoena power granted

-• Hatch Act referrals ignored — Two SSA DOGE staffers referred in Dec 2025; no visible follow-up or discipline by Feb 2026
+• Hatch Act referrals ignored — Two SSA DOGE staffers referred in Dec 2025; no visible follow-up or discipline

 • Data-security violations — Sensitive PII moved to unauthorized Cloudflare servers with no reported penalties